What is OCR?

 4. Enable OCR: Check "Convert with OCR" and select the text language if needed.
 Optional settings:

-• Deskew: Straighten crooked images.
+• Deskew: Straighten skewed images.

 5. Start Conversion: Click "START" to begin.
 Img2Go will process your image and convert it to a text file you can download.